Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

 _Examples:_

-    * What motivated you to start to participate like activist?
+    * What motivated you to become an activist?
     * When you decided to become an activist?
     * There was a particular event that motivated you to become an activist?
-    * How did you get involve in Human Rights causes?
     * What motivates you to fight every day for your cause?
-    * How was the process in which you became an activist?

 _**Know their struggles, defeats and victories**_